Wednesday, September 11, 2024

 How did this wondrous piece of art get made and mean so much?

 And... here is where my troubles began.
 You know the genre of film books that seem determined to unearth all the unsavory gossip of famous or infamous celebrities.
-They're not so smart, they have worse relationship problems than you ever could.
+These guys aren't so smart, they have worse relationship problems than you ever could.
 No one reads.
 Oh, and the drugs.
 How the mighty have fallen.
-You're better than that lot.
+You're better than this lot.
 Wasson has quite a group here: the hypochondriac and insecure writer Towne; failed-actor-now-studio-chief Robert Evans trying to turn the Titanic of Paramount Pictures around under the cold eyes of Gulf & Western; lead actor Nicholson who nearly never made it as an actor and is taking this lead role as seriously as he can muster; and director Polanski, notorious for more things than there are stars in the heavens.

 And Wasson will remind us.
 Over and over.
 He opens with a recounting of the Cielo Drive murders and Polanski's inability to get over it.
 His obsessive staging of every violent scene in subsequent films.
 Towne so asthmatic he can't work, hits his girlfriend, can't finish the script, takes credit for somebody else's work.
 Evans endlessly bed-ridden with his sciatica, discovering cocaine.
 Nicholson doesn't know who his real father is, and can't stay faithful to Anjelica Huston.